 Happy birthday to …

 Scott Bell: Right wing who played two games for the Ice in 1995-96, scoring one goal.
 He played sporadically as a professional between 1994-2000, but his one full-time season was 1995-96.
 Between three teams in two leagues, he had 29 goals and 24 assists in 69 games.
 He has since been a head coach in the UHL and, most recently, at NCAA Div.
 III Hamline University.
-He is a scout for the Pittsburgh Penguins, where he was a part of the 2016 Stanley Cup title.
-A native of Inver Grove Heights, Mich., he is 45.
+He is a scout for the Pittsburgh Penguins, where he was a part of two Stanley Cup championships in 2016-17.
+A native of Inver Grove Heights, Mich., he is 46.

 Austin Swingle: Forward who had nine scoreless games for the Ice in 2012-13.
-He had 14 points in 48 games for the NAHL’s Aston Rebels this past season.
-A native of Sartell, Minn., he is 21.
+He played in the NAHL through 2016 and recently completed his freshman year at Stevenson University, where he had 11 points in 22 games.
+A native of Sartell, Minn., he is 22.